docker/compose/docs/install.md

 First, install Docker version 1.3 or greater.

 If you're on OS X, you can use the [OS X installer](https://docs.docker.com/installation/mac/) to install both Docker and boot2docker.
-Once boot2docker is running, set the environment variables that'll condocker-composeure Docker and Compose to talk to it:
+Once boot2docker is running, set the environment variables that'll configure Docker and Compose to talk to it:

     $(boot2docker shellinit)